Leaside Baseball Association Constitution and By-Laws

 (d) They have met the applicable definition listed in Section 2.1; and

-(e) They been approved by Ordinary Resolution of the Board or the Management Committee.
+(e) They have been approved by the Ordinary Resolution of the Board.

 2.4 Membership Transfer, Suspension, and Termination.